TV Aerial Installation Cost

 Aluminium £10

-The aerial specialist you choose may advise you about having your coaxial cables replaced to improve radiofrequency.
-This type of cable is often used by TV companies to connect the satellite to your television.
+TV satellite companies often use this type of cable to connect a satellite to your television.
 If your cables are old and worn, you may want to consider replacing them.

 This type of cable is measured per radio guide number.
-For your home, you would need either an RG-6 coaxial cable, which is ideal for the average tv and would cost around £20 for 20 metres.
-If you have a smart TV, the better option would be an RG-11 coaxial cable, which can cost up to £40 for 20 metres.
+RG-6 coaxial cabling is ideal for the average TV and would cost around £20 for 20 metres.
+But if you have a smart TV, the better option might be RG-11 coaxial cabling, which can cost up to £40 for 20 metres.

-Another important component you will need for your TV aerial installation is cable clips which are used to secure wires and cables together to either your wall, ceiling or floor.
+Another important component you will need for your TV aerial installation are cable clips, which are used to secure wires and cables together to either your wall, ceiling, or floor.

-Aerial specialists will typically use 7mm coaxial cable clips which cost around £2 for a pack of 100.
+TV aerial installers will typically use 7mm coaxial cable clips, which cost around £2 for a pack of 100.

-If you have multiple televisions in your home, then you will require splitters to distribute signals to each room, which will cost around £4 to £10 depending on how many devices you are using.
+If you have multiple televisions in your home, then you will require splitters to distribute signals to each room, which will cost between £4 – £10 (depending on how many devices you are using).

-To boost the signal in each room, you may need a distribution amplifier, which will add a further £20 to £40 to your bill.
+To boost the signal in each room, you might also need a distribution amplifier.
+The price of a signal booster adds between £20 – £40 to the cost of a TV aerial installation.

 25%